peterhinch/micropython_ir/README.md

  2. `addr` Address from the remote
  3. `ctrl` 0 in the case of NEC.
 Philips protocols toggle this bit on repeat button presses.
 If the button is held down the bit is not toggled.
 The transmitter demo implements this behaviour.
+ In the case of Sony the value will be 0 unless receiving a 20-bit stream, in which case it will hold the extended value.
  4. Any args passed to the constructor.

 Class variable: